TMS320

-Texas Instruments TMS320 is a blanket name for a series of digital signal processors (DSPs) from Texas Instruments.
-It was introduced on April 8, 1983 through the TMS32010 processor, which was then the fastest DSP on the market.
+TMS320 is a blanket name for a series of digital signal processors (DSPs) from Texas Instruments.
+It was introduced on April 8, 1983, through the TMS32010 processor, which was then the fastest DSP on the market.

-The processor is available in many different variants, some with fixed-point arithmetic and some with floating point arithmetic.
+The processor is available in many different variants, some with fixed-point arithmetic and some with floating-point arithmetic.
 The TMS320 processors were fabricated on MOS integrated circuit chips, including both NMOS and CMOS variants.
-The floating point DSP TMS320C3x, which exploits delayed branch logic, has as many as three delay slots.
+The floating-point DSP TMS320C3x, which exploits delayed branch logic, has as many as three delay slots.

-The flexibility of this line of processors has led to it being used not merely as a co-processor for digital signal processing but also as a main CPU.
+This series of processors are used as a digital signal processing co-processor and as the main CPU in some applications.
 Newer implementations support standard IEEE JTAG control for boundary scan and/or in-circuit debugging.

-The original TMS32010 and its subsequent variants is an example of a CPU with a modified Harvard architecture, which features separate address spaces for instruction and data memory but the ability to read data values from instruction memory.
+The original TMS32010 and its subsequent variants are an example of a CPU with a modified Harvard architecture, which features separate address spaces for instruction and data memory but the ability to read data values from instruction memory.
 The TMS32010 featured a fast multiply-and-accumulate operation useful in both DSP applications as well as transformations used in computer graphics.
-The graphics controller card for the Apollo Computer DN570 Workstation, released in 1985, was based on the TMS32010 and could transform 20,000 2D vectors every second.
+The graphics controller card for the Apollo Computer DN570 Workstation, released in 1985, was based on the TMS32010 and could transform 20,000 2D vectors per second.

 Variants

 The TMS320 architecture has been around for a while so a number of product variants have developed.
-The product codes used by Texas Instruments after the first TMS32010 processor have involved a very popular series of processor named TMS320Cabcd where a is the main series, b the generation and cd is some custom number for a minor sub-variant.
+The product codes used by Texas Instruments after the first TMS32010 processor have involved a series of processor named "TMS320Cabcd", where a is the main series, b the generation and cd is some custom number for a minor sub-variant.

-For this reason people working with DSPs often abbreviate a processor as "C5x" when the actual name is something like TMS320C5510, since all products obviously have the name "TMS320" and all processors with "C5" in the name are code compatible and share the same basic features.
-Sometimes you will even hear people talking about "C55x" and similar subgroupings, since processors in the same series and same generation are even more similar.
+For this reason, those working with DSPs often abbreviate a processor as "C5x" when the actual name is, for example, TMS320C5510, since all products have the name "TMS320", and all processors with "C5" in the name are code compatible and share the same basic features.
+Similarly, a subgrouping may be referred to as, for example, C55x, as processors in the same series and generation are even more similar.

-The TMS320 processors are fabricated on MOS integrated circuit chips, including both NMOS and CMOS variants.
+TMS320 processors are fabricated on MOS integrated circuit chips, including both NMOS and CMOS variants.

+Nomenclature

+TMS prefix indicates that the processor is a fully qualified production device.
+Other possible prefixes are TMX or TMP which are used for prototype variants.
+Following 320 is simply the device family, completing to the TMS320 MCU Family.